What is a Cash ISA?

 The answer is almost certainly ‘yes’, but only for those happy to take some risk and commit for the long term.
-The spending power of cash tends to go backwards over time – and there’s reason to believe the erosion of its value will not let up over the next few years.
-Other assets – such as company shares – don’t offer the security of capital, and you could get back less than you invest.
-But saving too much in cash could be more damaging to your wealth than taking risks with investments, even though it’s a bumpy ride.
+The spending power of cash tends to go backwards over time because it’s hard to keep up with inflation consistently.
+Other assets – such as company shares – don’t offer the security of capital, and you could get back less than you invest, but the they have far greater potential to drive wealth forward.

 When you buy shares, you are buying small slices of companies and get a share of growth and profits.
 Profits don't always go up and companies can shrink as well as grow.
 In addition, the stock market rises and falls depending on people's confidence in the economy and in businesses.
 It’s therefore necessary to think long term and only commit an amount you aren’t going to need in the next few years.
 Therefore, over short periods in particular, all investments can lose value.